chrkk/rpg_game/README.md

 [@EthannnJohnnn](https://github.com/EthannnJohnnn)

 ## 📚 Educational Purpose
-This project is for learning and academic purposes only, created as part of our OOP1 final project.
+This project is for learning and academic purposes only, created as part of our OOP1 final project